Facebook Pixel Butterfly Lighting: A One-Strobe Setup for Amazing Portraits!

 When should you use butterfly lighting?

-Because butterfly lighting tends to give the face a thinner, sharper look, I’d recommend avoiding it when doing children sessions, family sessions, and engagement sessions.
-Instead, look to other portrait lighting patterns (such as loop lighting, mentioned above).
+However, because butterfly lighting tends to give the face a thinner, sharper look, and it also adds a touch of intensity and drama, I’d recommend avoiding it when doing photoshoots that require a more natural, artless look.
+For instance, I generally wouldn’t try the butterfly technique when doing children’s sessions, family sessions, and engagement sessions.
+Instead, I’d look to other portrait lighting patterns that make the subjects look good without drawing attention to themselves (such as loop lighting, mentioned above).

-How to do butterfly lighting: the two-step process
+How to do butterfly lighting: the three-step process

 Step 1: Position the light directly in front of your subject